Glenlee (ship): Preservation

 After more than 47 years of service as a sail and later on as a stationary training ship she was first laid up in A Graña, Ferrol, her Spanish port of registry.
 In 1981 the underwater hull was re-plated at the drydock in Ferrol.
 Later Galatea was completely de-rigged down to a hulk and was towed to Seville to be used as a floating museum.

 In any case, the ship had deteriorated so far that it was eventually decided to scrap her.
-In 1990 a British naval architect (Dr. Sir John Brown, 1901-2000) discovered the ship and in 1993 she was rescued from being scrapped and subsequently bought by the Clyde Maritime Trust at auction for 5,000,000 ₧ or £40,000.
+In 1990 a British naval architect (Dr. Sir John Brown, 1901–2000) discovered the ship and in 1993 she was rescued from being scrapped and subsequently bought by the Clyde Maritime Trust at auction for 5,000,000 ₧ or £40,000.
 After making the hull seaworthy (all openings on deck were closed and the flying bridge spanning the poop deck during her service in Spain and the attached flying jibboom were removed) the ship was returned to Glasgow months later in tow from Seville.

 After preliminary works in dry-dock such as the removal of the unnecessary propellers, the check and repair of all the plates below the waterline and new paint, a six-year-long process of restoration began including a new cut wooden figurehead, a complete set of new rigging including the re-assembling and re-stepping of her original masts and re-crossing of the old yards (1998), as well as many other replacements (original deckhouses) and repairs.
 Her old masts and many of the old yards, which still existed somewhere in Spain, were returned by the Spanish when they realised that the old ship would be really renewed to her original "Cape Horn status", painted grey again with "gun ports".

 Her propellers are now situated in the courtyard by the yard arm of the City Of Glasgow College, Nautical Faculty by the River Clyde.

 Its owners tried to recover the original figurehead, which remains on display in La Graña, Ferrol (La Coruña) and, failing to do so, a replica was commissioned for 12,000 euros.
 The answer given in a sarcastic tone was that the figurehead would not be returned until the British returned Gibraltar.

 Apart from the hull, the ship had to be rebuilt.
 All changes made to the ship by the Spanish and previous owners were to be removed, such as all the cabins built for the trainees and the scrap iron ballast in the frames of the holds.
 First she was given back her original name, Glenlee, by the Lord Provost of Glasgow on 6 July 1993 when the ship arrived in Glasgow for the first time since her launch in 1896.
 Glenlee is now recognised as part of the National Historic Fleet.

 As a museum ship and tourist attraction, Glenlee offers educational programmes, events including exhibitions and is a venue for the West End Festival and volunteering opportunities.
-Since June 2011, the ship has been open at Glasgow's new Riverside Museum.
+Since June 2011, the ship has been open at Glasgow's Riverside Museum.